GuillaumeGermain/CNN/README.md

 - without transfer, the model reached quickly 79% validation accuracy and stagnated there

 ## Conclusion
-It's quite interesting to see that training a very small network and just transferring its first convolution weights immediately increases the performance of 3% of the second network.
-And this advantage lasts over at least a few training epochs.
+Just transferring the weights of only one convolution layer immediately increased the performance at the start.
-I believe that this small advantage also transfers on bigger models and can save quite some computing time.
+This advantage did last over a few training epochs.
-Pushing this a bit more, training longer the first model before transferring the weights could result in a better accuracy.
+The validation accuracy ended up 3% higher, compared to the same network fully retrained from scratch.

 # Further progress
 I trained a few models and of course used the recommended Adam optimizer.
-It speeds up the convergence at first and then slows down later not to overshoot while oscillating around an optimum.
+At first, it speeds up the convergence and then slows down not to overshoot while oscillating around an optimum.

 I wanted to check the value of the learning rate over the last epoch.
 I got actually crazy looking for this simple information.
 It is surpringly hard to find.
-Serious, I did not find it.
+Serious, I could not find it.
 Most methods I found returned only the INITIAL learning rate, you know, before decay and momentum.
 Or one very smart method could return it, because it was manually modified and easy to provide.
 The only reliable way, at the end, is to manually calculate the Adam learning rate based on the formula, iteration number, decay rate and beta values.
 OK...

 Well, looking for this futile information, I have been digging into any possible Keras documentation, stackoverflow and online forums, the Keras object model, layer and optimizer variables.